How Can You Improve Clinical Documentation?

 • Reduced denials: Improved clinical documentation can result in more accurate medical coding, which will reduce denials and improve the appeals process.

-• Validation of care quality: By ensuring quality clinical documentation and data, CDI can help health care professionals meet the demands to provide evidence of the quality of care.
+• Validation of care quality: By ensuring quality clinical documentation and data, CDI can help healthcare professionals meet the demands to provide evidence of the quality of care.

 • Capture of accurate risk adjustment scores: Continuous capture of all chronic conditions on a yearly basis, accurate HCC coding, and identifying risk adjustment scores can lead to better patient treatments and outcomes as well as proper Medicare physician reimbursement.